ScottArbeit/Grace/docs/Design and Motivations.md

 ### Git is sometimes faster than Grace...

 Git is really fast locally, and because almost every command in Grace will require at least one round-trip to the server, there are some commands for which Grace will never be as fast as Git.
 In those situations, my aim is for Grace to be as-fast-as-possible, and always _fast enough_ to feel responsive to the user.
-I expect most Grace commands to execute in under 1.0s on the server (+ network round-trip, of course); so... slower than local Git, but _fast enough_ to be good UX.
+I expect most Grace commands to execute in under 1.0s on the server, so... slightly slower than local Git, but _fast enough_ to be good UX.

 ### ...except when Grace is faster than Git

-There are also scenarios where Grace will be faster than Git - usually scenarios where Git communicates over a network - because, in Grace, the "heavy lifting" of tracking changes and uploading new versions and downloading new versions will have been done already, in the background (with `grace watch`).
+There are also scenarios where Grace will be faster than Git – usually scenarios where Git communicates over a network – because, in Grace, the "heavy lifting" of tracking changes and uploading new versions and downloading new versions will have been done already, in the background (with `grace watch`).
 In those use cases, like `grace checkpoint` and `grace commit`, the command is just creating a new database record, and that's faster than `git push`.

 So, Grace is designed to be _fast_, i.e. fast enough to keep users in flow, and to be _consistent_, i.e. users quickly develop muscle-memory for how long things take, helping them stay in flow.